jaskipper/docker-alpine-apache-php7/README.md

 #### Static web folder

-The images exposes a volume at /web.
+The image exposes a volume at /web.
 The structure below /web is

 | Directory | Function |
 | --------- | -------- |